Varatharajah Thurairajah: Detention and media appearances

-During the last days of the war, he was in the No Fire Zone, attending patients at the Mullivaikkal hospital.
-Following a severe injury in his shoulder and abdomen due to non-stop shelling, he was arrested by the army on 15 May 2009 and detained for about 100 days after the end of the war.
-He was kept at an unknown location and denied medical treatment for his paralyzed arm and lung filled with blood, which led to septic fever due to war injuries.
+During the last days of the war, Varatharajah attended to patients at the Mullivaikkal hospital.
+During this period, he suffered injuries to his shoulder and abdomen.
+While still suffering from these injuries, he was arrested by the army on 15 May 2009 and detained for about 100 days.
+He was kept at an unknown location and denied medical treatment for his injuries, leading to additional complications and septic shock.

 On 23 May 2009, he was taken to the fourth floor of the Criminal Investigation Department (CID).
-On 8 July 2009, doctors, who had stayed in the war zone including Varatharajah were paraded in front of media and forced to deny their reporting from the war zone.
+On 8 July 2009, doctors who had remained in the war zone, including Varatharajah, were forced by the government in front of the media to deny their reporting from the war zone.
 Suresh Sallay has been identified as the military intelligence officer responsible for coercing Varatharajah to give false testimony.
-After being released from prison, Varatharajah contacted UN and other human right groups explaining what happened to them and the situation forcing them to lie in front of government paraded media conference in Colombo.
-He also requested the UN and other human rights groups to record the truth.
+After being released from prison, Varatharajah contacted the UN and other human rights groups and attested that he and the other doctors had been forced to give false accounts of their experience.
+He requested that the UN and other human rights groups "correct the record and report the truth."

 Human rights activism

-In December 2011, award-winner and well-known journalist, Callum Macrae from Channel 4 media interviewed Varatharajah in New York about Sri Lanka’s human rights violations and war crimes.
+In December 2011, award-winning journalist Callum Macrae from Channel 4 media interviewed Varatharajah in New York about Sri Lanka’s human rights violations and war crimes.

 In 2013, he participated and provided his testimony as a witness to the Permanent People’s Tribunal in Bremen, Germany in front of a list of panelists from former UN representatives.

-In 2014, he went to the UN office at Geneva and delivered a speech at a human rights session and participated in a side event as well.
-As a Human Rights Watch sponsored member, he spoke at the UN General Assembly too.
-Channel 4 UK interviewed him and broadcast it to raise awareness for justice for the war crimes and crimes against humanity committed during 2009.
+In 2014, he attended a United Nations human rights session in Geneva, where he delivered a speech and participated in a side event.
+As a Human Rights Watch sponsored member, he spoke at the UN General Assembly.
+He was interviewed by Channel 4 UK, where he raised awareness of the war crimes and crimes against humanity committed during the 2009 conflict.

-In May 2015, Varatharajah participated in the 6th annual remembrance of the Tamil genocide in 2009 and provided a public speech in London, UK.
+In May 2015, Varatharajah participated in the 6th annual remembrance of the Tamil genocide in 2009 and provided a public speech in London, United Kingdom.
 Following that, he met several parliamentarians in London and discussed human rights violations and crimes against humanity, advocating justice for the victims.

 In April 2016, he delivered a speech about the human rights violations by the Sri Lankan government and the final days of the war at a symposium organized by the Boston Amnesty International in New York.

 In May 2019, he was invited to the Canadian parliament as a guest speaker at the screening of Callum Macrae’s documentary No Fire Zone on the tenth year of Mullivaikkal Remembrance Day and shared his war zone experiences.